spUK2020/wdthecloudforge.github.io/structures-and-roles.md

 # Organisation Team Structures and Roles

 It is important to identify all of the roles required for operating a cloud environment and to insure that named member(s) of the team is(are) assigned to those roles.
+Every workload moving to the cloud will need coverage from all of these roles.
 The image below provides an example of a suitable set of team roles.

 ## Team Roles